History of Saginaw, Michigan: Native People

-The present City of Saginaw itself served as a location for only semi-permanent settlement until the time of European contact.
+The present City of Saginaw itself served as a location for semi-permanent settlement until the time of European contact.
 This may be due, in part, to the low lying and frequently flooding land adjacent to the Saginaw River, much of which was marshland prior to being drained in the 19th century.
 Mosquito infestation was endemic to the area.

+The Saginaw region includes an extensive network of many rivers and streams that converge into the Saginaw River, which provided a means for easy travel for the Native American population among numerous settlements and hunting areas, including access to Lake Huron.
+Saginaw was also a frequent meeting location for the Council of Three Fires, an Anishinaabe alliance between the Ojibwe, Ottawa and Pottawatomi peoples.